GIANT FROM THE UNKNOWN

 And yeah, if this towering teddy of a Baer approached you with menace, that would be pretty scary.
 Unless your name was Joe Louis and you handed boxing Buddy's ass to him in the ring, Twice!

-But then the inanity breaks out.
-As "Diablo" approaches one victim, his hands next to his face in the well known, "I'm Guinea Geisha" monster pose, Buddy's idea of scary was a creepy leer.
 In a sense the idea of being raped then murdered is, of course, horrifying.
 But Buddy's expression was just too dramatic.
 One eye squinty wild the other eye is wide and wild.
 Rory Guy, aka Angus Scrimm of PHANTASM could pull it off, but I've never seen anyone else do it.

 Worse, the actor, Jolene Brand, made the mistake of running toward Diablo, instead of away.
 Then she stops, realizing she messed up.
 Then she turns and properly runs away from Diablo.
 All B. Baer can do is stop and watch all of this with confusion clearly etched in his face.
-As if he gave up being Diablo because he expects the director's "Cut!" and a retake.
+As if he stopped being Diablo because he expects the director's "Cut!" and a retake.

 The budget didn't allow for a second take, so they kept it all in.